Connect with others who understand.

 Written by Emily Wagner, M.S.

 If you were recently diagnosed with breast cancer, you may find yourself thinking about a mastectomy and breast reconstruction.
 A mastectomy involves removing the entire breast with surgery.
 Removing all of the breast tissue is an approach to lower the chances that cancer cells are left behind after surgery.
-Every year in the United States, more than 100,000 women have a mastectomy, according to Brigham and Women’s Hospital.
+According to Brigham and Women’s Hospital, more than 100,000 women in the United States have some type of mastectomy each year.
 On MyBCTeam, more than 12,000 members have reported undergoing a mastectomy to remove one or both breasts.

-Many people are given the choice between a mastectomy or a lumpectomy.
+Many people are given the choice between a mastectomy or a lumpectomy, also called breast-conserving surgery or partial mastectomy.
 The choice of surgery is ultimately up to you and your surgeon.
-With the advice of their physician, some choose a mastectomy over a lumpectomy based on the other treatments needed.
-Studies show that both types of breast cancer surgery are equally effective, and which procedure is used does not affect long-term survival.
+With the advice of their physician, some choose a mastectomy over a lumpectomy based on the other treatments needed (lumpectomy usually requires radiotherapy afterward).
+Both types of breast cancer surgery are thought to be equally effective, and which procedure is used does not affect long-term survival.

 Why Have a Mastectomy?